gabrielcsapo/deploy.sh/README.md

     {
         "subdomain": "test", // test.location:1337
-        "name": "test", // the name of the repository "anonRead": false, // allow anonymous access
+        "name": "test", // the name of the repository "type": String (NODE, STATIC) // the type of application "anonRead": false, // allow anonymous access
         "users": [ // array of users that are allowed to push to this repository {